turanszkij/WickedEngine/README.md

 <br/>
 <img align="right" src="https://turanszkij.files.wordpress.com/2018/11/gltfanim.gif"/>
 Wicked Engine is an open-source game engine written in C++.
 It is easy to use, high performance and feature rich.
 There are no external dependencies, but some free libraries are included as part of the source code.
-The MIT license means that anyone is free to download, modify, share, sell or do anything with it or parts of it.
-Mentions are appreciated, but not required. <br/>
+The MIT license means that anyone is free to download, modify, share or do anything with it. <br/>
 This project is hosted on GitHub.
 For any questions, please open an issue at: https://github.com/turanszkij/WickedEngine<br/>
-Because everything is rapidly changing, the documentation is sparse at the moment.
+Because everything is changing rapidly, the documentation is sparse at the moment. <br/>

 [Documentation](Documentation/WickedEngine-Documentation.md)<br/>
 [Scripting API Documentation](Documentation/ScriptingAPI-Documentation.md)<br/>